superhaNds/superhaNds.github.io/_posts/2017-10-10-alg-struct.md

 }
 ```

-We can create the group with addition, the inverse is the negation of a given integer.
+We can then create a group with addition on integers; the inverse is the negation of a given integer.

 ```java
 Group<Integer> intGroup = new Group<>(x -> x * (- 1), 0, (a, b) -> a + b);